Cmurakami/BlackJack21/Readme.md

       iii.
 Instructions on how to run and use the program

-Summary:
+Project Summary:
-The project we created is a simplified version of BlackJack also known as 21.
-Blackjack is a traditional casino banked game, meaning that players compete against the house rather than each other.
+The project we created is a simplified version of Blackjack also known as 21.
+Blackjack is a traditional casino banked game, meaning players compete against the house rather than each other.
 However, in our version, there is only one player against the computer.
-The objective of the game is to get a hand total that is closest or equivalent to 21.
+The objective of the game is to beat the earlier.
+To beat the dealer, the player must:
+1) Get a hand total that is close to and not over 21
+2) Either outscore the dealer by getting blackjack
+3) Have the dealer bust by going over 21.
-If a hand is over 21 or less than that of the dealer, the player automatically loses the game.
+However, if a player's hand is over 21 or less value than the dealer's hand, the player automatically loses the game.

-Features:
+Features of the Program:
 The system will allow a player to play a hand of blackjack against a computer-controlled dealer The player is dealt with 2 random cards
 If the sum is less than 21, the player has the option to either hit or stay